-This course will be graded on a point (and NOT on a percentage) system, with a total of 250 possible points.
-There are 4 grading requirements, namely: (1) blogs; (2) online reflective activities; (3) weekly quizzes; (4) research paper.
+This course will be graded on a point (and NOT on a percentage) system, with a total of 300 possible points.
+There are 5 grading requirements, namely: (1) blogs; (2) online reflective activities; (3) weekly quizzes; (4) research paper; and (5) a research project.
 Late work is not accepted in this class, so please plan ahead.
 Each requirement is briefly introduced below.
+Please contact the instructor if you have questions about any assignment.

-1. Initial Blogs (10 points): Each student will be required to submit one initial blog entry on an assigned week.
+- 1. Initial Blogs (10 points): Each student will be required to submit one initial blog entry on an assigned week.
 The due date for your initial blog entry is assigned based on your group number.
 However, this is an individual activity, so that on each week, each member of the group will submit an independent blog entry.
 For example, during week 2, each member of group 2 will be required to submit an individual blog entry.
-All students not in group 4 will need to read the blog and all associated material and then provide a comment.

-2. Blog Responses (40 Points): Each student is required to read and provide a comment to each and every student initial blog post (except your own).
-The due dates are provided on the syllabus.

-3. Reflective Activities (20 points): Within each module, there is one reflection question.
+All students not in group 2 will need to read the blog and all associated material and then provide a comment. - 2.
+Blog Responses (40 Points): Each student is required to read and provide a comment to each and every student initial blog post (except your own).
+The due dates are provided on the syllabus. - 3.
+Reflective Activities (20 points): Within each module, there is one reflection question.
 You are required to respond to each question.
-Your answers will be graded based upon quality, depth and application to the subject material.
-These questions should be addressed upon completion of the corresponding module.

-4. Quizzes (100 points): At the end of each module, you are required to complete a 10-point quiz based on both the reading assignments and the lectures.
+Your answers will be graded based upon quality, depth and application to the subject material with a minimum of 250 words each.
+These questions should be addressed upon completion of the corresponding module. - 4.
+Quizzes (100 points): At the end of each module, you are required to complete a 10-point quiz based on both the reading assignments and the lectures.
 These quizzes are timed (20 minutes) and you are allowed one attempt at each quiz.
-Therefore, you are encouraged to study the materials before starting the quiz.
+Therefore, you are encouraged to study the materials before starting the quiz (Plan on a minimum of an hour study time before each quiz.).
 There are 11 modules, therefore, 11 quizzes.
-The lowest score will be dropped resulting in 10 graded quizzes.

-5. Research paper (80 points): You are required to research a topic of your choice related to tourism and sustainability.
+The lowest score will be dropped resulting in 10 graded quizzes. - 5.
+Research paper (80 points): You are required to research a topic of your choice related to tourism and sustainability.
 The paper will be submitted in three separate phases via SafeAssign.
 The research paper guidelines are available in Blackboard under the COURSE INFORMATION section.
+Please contact the instructor if you have any questions.